 Hey, if you found this post useful, then share it with someone you know who may enjoy it too.

-Now, get out there and start setting up a book for preorder on Amazon, you savvy self-publisher you.
+Now, get out there and use your newfound know-how in setting up Amazon KDP pre orders, you savvy self-publisher, you.